Matching Problem

 The Math Behind the Fact:

-This interesting fact is usually proved in classes in discrete mathematics or , using something called the inclusion-exclusion principle.
-The answer turns out to be the partial sum of an for 1/ for 1/ for 1/e
+This interesting fact is usually proved in classes in discrete mathematics or probability, using something called the inclusion-exclusion principle.
+The answer turns out to be the partial sum of an infinite series for 1/e.

 How to Cite this Page: